 When I visited Rome with my parents, I wanted to do something different and unique.
 I wanted to have the opportunity to see the city from a different perspective and revisit all the famous sites of Rome all at once.
 I found the panoramic bike tour Rome and booked it right away.
 On our last day in the city, we would explore Rome by bike.
 As we had such a great experience, I’d like to take you along with me and show you our Rome bike tour.

 Put on your helmets, test your breaks and follow me please!

 Details for our bike tour in Rome

 I searched online for a bike tour which wasn’t too pricey and fitted our schedule.
-I found a Dutch bike tour agency but there are numerous international, Italian and English speaking tours out there.
+I found a great bike tour agency.
 Our tour was called the Panoramic Rome Bike Tour.
 We paid €45 for the full tour.
 This included bikes, routes, protection and professional guide during the bike tour around Rome.

 The tour took us 4,5 hours to complete and we cycled all across Rome.
 We biked around the city for over 18 km (11 miles) and climbed 160mt.
 As I am not used to cycling up hills and my parents don’t cycle that often, it was sometimes a bit challenging.
 But there was enough time to catch your breath and stop for an ice cream.
 For me, it was the best day in Rome!